Harrix/harrix-pylib/docs/funcs_md.md

 def split_yaml_content(markdown_text: str) -> tuple[str, str]
 ```

-Splits a markdown note into YAML front matter and the main content.
+Split a markdown note into YAML front matter and the main content.

 This function assumes that the note starts with YAML front matter separated by '---' from the rest of the content.